albertandrejev/compound-serverless/README.md

 # Serverless appication using Amazon services: S3, Lambda, API Gateway and IAM

 I decided that the main idea of this task is to show my ability to create serverless applications using Google or Amazon infrastructura.
 So front-end side will be simple as possible, only bootstrap and javascript.
-There will no any validation, only Google Invisible Captcha.
+There will be no any validation, only Google Invisible Captcha.
 If I was wrong, just let me know and I will add front-end and back-end validation rules.

 In order to deploy the task you should run following commands